DandDsRTT/rtt-library/tuning/README.md

 `getGeneratorsTuningMapDamages[m, generatorsTuningMap, tuningSchemeSpec]`

-Given a mapping, tuning map, and tuning scheme, returns the damages to each of the targeted intervals.
+Given a mapping, tuning map, and tuning scheme, returns the damages to each of the target intervals.

 Note: for all-interval tuning schemes, it is impossible to return an infinitely-long list of damages to all intervals.